MarkLee7925/Obesity-Level-Estimation/README.md

 ## Dataset:

 The dataset used in this project was retrieved from the UCI Machine Learning Repository (see References below).
-In total, there are 2,111 records; each representing a single individual.
-Out of all records, 1,068 were male whereas 1,043 were female.
+In total, there are 2,111 records (1,068 male and 1,043 female).

 Additional information about each feature can be found in the "metadata.xlsx" file.